Part 2 in a series of tutorials on value investing: Putting theory into practice. How we might begin to value an old time general store.

 Assessing Fair Value

 In part 1 of this series, I explained my basic value investing philosophy.
 When I buy a stock, I like to think of myself as buying the whole company, not just a small piece of it.
 I like to buy with a long-term outlook, mentally prepared to hold on to this investment through thick and thin.
-Finally, and most importantly, I only buy companies that are trading at a big discount to their fair value.
+Finally, and most importantly, I only buy companies that are trading at a big discount to what I think they’re worth.

 Case Study: The Local General Store